 Atheism-Theism – Cumulative case for God

-One argument for god follows the thread that because there are so many claims and evidence that god exists, it all fits together; the Cumulative case.
+One argument for God follows the thread that because there are so many claims and evidence for God and it all fits together, it must be true God exists: the Cumulative case.

-The sceptic’s concern is not about the jigsaw fitting together (internal coherence theory of truth) but does it describe reality (external validity or the Correspondence theory of truth).
+The sceptic’s concern is not about how well the jigsaw puzzle fits together (internal coherence theory of truth) but whether it describes reality (external validity or the Correspondence theory of truth).

 A well-crafted story like The Godfather may have no plot holes, so it all fits together, yet it’s still fiction.
 ‘Harry Potter has a scar’ is a true statement within the story world (Coherence).
 But that doesn’t mean Harry Potter is a real person.
 (Correspondence).